markkimsal/phusion-php/README.md

 Nginx + PHP + Build Tools + Supervisor
 ===
+...
+For production, dev, and CI pipelines.

-phusion lemp server uses runit for a tiny supervisor.
+phusion-php uses runit for a tiny supervisor.

-phusion lemp server uses Debian Buster for compatibility with MSSQL drivers.
+phusion-php uses Debian Buster for compatibility with MSSQL drivers.

-phusion lemp server separates build tools into a separate image for your CI pipeline.
+phusion-php separates build tools into a separate image for your CI pipeline.

 ```
 sh ./make-73.sh